mnooner256/pyqrcode/README.md

 ================================

-The pyqrcode module is a QR code generator that is simple to use and written in pure python 3.
+The pyqrcode module is a QR code generator that is simple to use and written in pure Python.
 The module can automate most of the building process for you.
 Most QR codes can be created using only two lines of code!

 Unlike other generators, all of the helpers can be controlled manually.
 You are free to set any or all of the properties of your QR code.

-QR codes can be saved as SVG, PNG (by using the [pypng](https://pypi.python.org/pypi/pypng/) module), or plain text.
+QR codes can be saved as SVG, EPS, and PNG (by using optionally the [pypng](https://pypi.python.org/pypi/pypng/) module), or plain text.
 They can also be displayed directly in most Linux terminal emulators.